 For example, if you’re an HVAC business that also provides some plumbing services, your main primary category shouldn’t be Plumber, it should be HVAC Contractor.
 The decision of what to choose should be as easy as answering, “What do I do?
 What is my primary service and how exactly do I help my customers?”

 Rank your services from most important to least.
-The most important service may be the one you want to focus most of your time to, or what makes you the most money — this will look different to everyone!
+The most important service may be the one you want to focus most of your time on, or what makes you the most money — this will look different to everyone!
 Whatever that is, that should be your primary category.
 This way, your listing will appear to potential customers searching for services directly related to that primary category.

 Join our newsletter!